 A multifunctional, flexible, regulatory-compliant laboratory information management system — a LIMS that delivers all of the features described above and more—must ultimately enable lab personnel to work efficiently and productively.
 The ability to automatically move samples through queues, based on: status, results, etc., tremendously increases a lab’s efficiency.
 This automatically increases the ability of the lab to properly track and find all data about samples, which is especially helpful during an audit.
 The automation of so many processes also reduces touches by lab technicians, which invariably increase the potential for some sort of human error.

-What Does a LIMS Look Like in Action at a Clinical Lab?
+What Does LIMS Software Look Like in Action at a Clinical Lab?

 In his Launch2015 presentation, Todd Arnold, managing director of the Mount Sinai Genetic Testing Laboratory, noted that labs have to get down in the weeds to determine what data will enable you to follow samples through the process.
 But once this is complete, Arnold advises NGS labs to think about how to present all and only the information relevant to each worker’s role.
 According to Arnold, “The beauty of Core LIMS is it is visually easy” to configure the laboratory information management system to support specific tasks, while providing dashboards for viewing project status and ways to query the data to monitor work over time and compare outcomes to established process and quality metrics.

-Request our white paper for more information on Core Informatics in genomic sequencing labs.
+Request our white paper, Next-Generation Sequencing Comes of Age, for more on DNA LIMS in genomic sequencing labs.